pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 # Getting User Input

+This guide provides a detailed analysis of user input.
+For brief snippets visit the [Input](/docs/programming-guide/how-do-i#inputtracking) section in [How do I...?](/docs/programming-guide/how-do-i).

 ## `UxrControllerInput`

 The active `UxrControllerInput` component can be accessed using `UxrAvatar.LocalAvatarInput`.
 The `LocalAvatarInput` is a static property, which means it can be used globally from anywhere in the code.
 It will return the currently active controller input component, or a dummy component if no controller is currently active.